 “Never give up.”
 It’s probably one of the most cliché phrases you’ll hear as you’re building your career.
 But there’s a reason this saying is common—you never know when success is around the corner.

 King received so many rejection letters for his works that he developed a system for collecting them.
+In the end, he never gave up.
 In his book On Writing, he recalls: “By the time I was 14…the nail in my wall would no longer support the weight of the rejection slips impaled upon it.
 I replaced the nail with a railroad spike and kept on writing.”
 He received 60 rejections before selling his first short story, “The Glass Floor,” for $35.
 Even his now best-selling book, Carrie, wasn’t a hit at first.
 After dozens of rejections, he finally sold it for a meager advance to Doubleday Publishing, where the hardback sold only 13,000 copies—not great.
 Soon after, though, Signet Books signed on for the paperback rights for $400,000, $200,000 of which went to King.
 The beginning of his success achieved!

 In 1992 he wrote, produced, and starred in his first theater production, I Know I’ve Been Changed, somewhat informed by his difficult upbringing.
 Perry put all his savings into the show and it failed miserably; the run lasted just one weekend and only 30 people came to watch.
-He kept up with the production, working more odd jobs and often slept in his car to get by.
+He kept up with the production, working more odd jobs and often sleeping in his car to get by.
 Six years later, Perry finally broke through when, on its seventh run, the show became a success.
-He’s since gone on to have an extremely successful career as a director, writer, and actor.
+He’s since gone on to having an extremely successful career as a director, writer, and actor.
 In fact, Perry was named Forbes’ highest-paid man in entertainment in 2011.

 At age 15, Carrey performed his comedy routine onstage for the first time—in a suit his mom made him—and totally bombed, but he was undeterred.
 The next year, at 16, he quit school to focus on comedy full time.
 He moved to LA shortly after, where he would park on Mulholland Drive every night and visualize his success.
 One of these nights he wrote himself a check for $10,000,000 for “Acting Services Rendered,” which he dated for Thanksgiving 1995.
 Just before that date, he hit his payday with Dumb and Dumber.
 He put the deteriorated check, which he’d kept in his wallet the whole time, in his father’s casket.